After years of experimentation, a key question comes to the forefront in 2026:

 -

-unclear goal definitions
+unclear definitions of objectives

 -